| Loading… |

 2. A white candlestick appears on the first day.

-3. A black candlestick opens on the second day with a gap up and closes more than halfway into the body of the first day.
+3. A black candlestick opens on the second day with a gap up and closes more than halfway into the body of the first day’s bullish candlestick.

-4. The second day fails to close below the body of the first day.
+4. On the second day, the market does not close below the body of the first day’s candlestick.

 Pattern Requirements and Flexibility

-The first day of the Bearish Dark Cloud Cover pattern is a normal or long white candlestick.
-The second day should open well above the close of the first day and close more than halfway into the prior white candlestick’s body.
-However, the close of the second day must stay inside the body of the first day.
+The first day of the Bearish Dark Cloud Cover pattern features a normal or long white candlestick.
+The second day should open significantly above the first day’s close and close more than halfway into the prior bullish candlestick’s body.
+However, the second day’s close must remain within the body of the first day’s candlestick.

 Trader’s Behavior